-The drilled sequence consists of 246.3 m of nannofossil ooze with a total age range from the late Miocene (12.2 Ma) to the late Quaternary, although two disconformities removed much of the record.
+The drilled sequence consists of 246.3 m of nannofossil ooze with a total age range from the late Miocene (12.2 Ma) to the late Quaternary, although much of the record is missing in two disconformities.
 The upper ~200 mbsf of the sequence represents the last ~4 m.y. and disconformably overlies a thin (~200 to 220 mbsf) sequence of late Miocene age (6.5 to 6.8 Ma).
-This, in turn, is underlain by sediments of middle Miocene age (~12.5 Ma), although strong sediment disturbance makes for difficult dating in this part of the sequence.
-This time break is correlated with a seismic unconformity.
+This, in turn, is underlain by sediments with possible 12.2 Ma age, although strong sediment disturbance makes for difficult dating in this part of the sequence.
+This level is correlated with a seismic unconformity.
 Sediments are dominated throughout by nannofossil ooze with rare to common foraminifers and siliceous microfossils that include diatoms and radiolarians.
 Siliciclastic sediment components are largely absent in this open-ocean location.
-One lithostratigraphic unit is recognized, which is subdivided into two subunits: Subunit IA (0-170.1 mbsf) is a nannofossil ooze with common to abundant siliceous microfossils.
+One lithostratigaphic unit is recognized, which is subdivided into two subunits: Subunit IA (0-170.1 mbsf) is a nannofossil ooze with common to abundant siliceous microfossils.
 Subunit IIB (170.1-246.3 mbsf) is a nannofossil ooze with rare to few siliceous microfossils.
 Sedimentation rates were low (1.6 cm/k.y.) during the Quaternary through late Pliocene, very high (20 cm/k.y.) during the early Pliocene, and moderately high (10.9 cm/k.y.) during the brief late Miocene interval represented.
 The nannofossil oozes were deposited in upper abyssal water depths under well-oxygenated bottom-water conditions.

 Although the primary objective, high-resolution climatic history, could not be met, Site 1169 provides a number of highlights.
-We were able to develop a useful, although relatively broad, integrated subantarctic biostratigraphy for the Pliocene and Quaternary involving plank-tonic foraminifers, calcareous nannofossils, diatoms, radiolarians, and organic dinocysts.
+We were able to develop a useful, although relatively broad, integrated subantarctic biostratigraphy for the Pliocene and Quaternary involving planktonic foraminifers, calcareous nannofossils, diatoms, radiolarians, and organic dinocysts.
 Ostracods are also persistently present throughout.
 Few previous sites from the subantarctic region have allowed the development of such an integrated stratigraphy, particularly from the Australian sector of the Southern Ocean.
 This site also contains the southernmost late Neogene dinocyst record ever found.
-A conspicuous level of microtektites was discovered in association with the latest Miocene/ earliest Pliocene disconformity, the first of this age to be reported from the Southern Ocean.
-Conspicuous late Miocene unconformities suggest intensification of bottom-water circulation during that time and associated carbonate dissolution on the STR at depths close to 3.5 km.
+A conspicuous level of microtektites were discovered in association with the latest Miocene/earliest Pliocene disconformity, the first of this age to be reported from the

+Southern Ocean.
+Conspicuous late Miocene unconformities suggests intensification during that time of bottom-water circulation and associated carbonate dissolution on the STR at depths close to 3.5 km.

 Planktonic microfossil assemblages reflect the influence of both subantarctic and temperate water masses in this northern subantarctic location.
 These mixed assemblages may indicate shifts in position of the Subtropical Convergence over the region.
 Antarctic elements are also present in some planktonic microfossil groups, reflecting influence of more highly productive Antarctic surface waters to the south.
-The very high sedimentation rates of the early Pliocene at this site have previously been observed over broad areas of the South Pacific and elsewhere (Kennett, von der Borch, et al., 1986).
-These high rates were considered to represent a significant increase in calcareous biogenic productivity associated with fundamental paleoceanographic changes affecting surface waters during early Pliocene warmth.
-Rates of early Pliocene biogenic sedimentation at Site 1169 may have been further amplified by winnowing of calcareous nannofossils from the STR into the local catchment basin in which Site 1169 is located.
-Site 1169 extends observations for the first time to the subantarctic region of remarkably high early Pliocene biogenic productivity.
+The very high sedimentation rates of the early Pliocene at this site have previously been observed over broad areas of the South Pacific and elsewhere.
+These high rates have previously been considered to represent a significant increase in calcareous biogenic productivity associated with fundamental paleoceanographic changes affecting surface waters during early Pliocene warmth.
+Rates of early Pliocene biogenic sedimentation at Site 1169 may have been even further amplified by winnowing of calcareous nannofossils from the STR into the local catchment basin in which Site 1169 is located.
+Site 1169 extends observations for the first time to the subantarctic region of this remarkably high early Pliocene biogenic productivity.